CodeMonkeyCybersecurity/helen/README.md

 - as part of our ongoing practice of transparency
 - to help lessen the learning curve for others who need help writing their own website and want a code base to start with.
 Examples of html, css and js pages and code are to be made available in the 'examplePages' directory.

-**Complaints, compliments, confusion and other communications?** git@cybermonkey.net.au
+**Complaints, compliments, confusion and other communications:** git@cybermonkey.net.au